 The Appeal Of Bi-Color Sapphires

-Exceptionally rare stones, bi-color sapphires are stones that contain two colors as a result of color zoning .
-They have two colors that are obvious to the naked eye and do not change under different lighting conditions.
-The range can sway from very dramatic in its color zoning, and displaying two very different colors present in the stone, to very slight color zoning that shows two very similar, but still different, colors in one stone.
+Exceptionally rare stones, bi-color, sapphires are stones that contain two colors as a result of color zoning .
+Sometimes referred to as parti sapphires, the two colors are obvious to the naked eye and do not change under different lighting conditions.
+The range can sway from very dramatic color zoning, displaying two very different colors in the stone, to very slight color zoning that shows two very similar, but still different, colors in one stone.

 The Standard For Bi-Color Sapphires